Mergers And Acquisitions

 - Genbel Securities, the investment management arm of Sanlam Financial Services Group (South Africa), in its sale of Fieldstone, an investment banking boutique focused on project finance and infrastructure projects, to Fieldstone Private Capital Group.

 - Merrill Lynch, as financial advisor to Dimension Data Holdings plc, in the company's $376 million acquisition of Proxicom.

-- A consortium led by Ripplewood Holdings in its purchase of a minority interest in The Commercial Bank of Egypt.
+- A Ripplewood-led consortium in its purchase of a minority interest in The Commercial Bank of Egypt.

-- Ripplewood Holdings, Eton Park Capital Management and RHJ International in the sale of a 9.9% interest in Commercial International Bank to Actis.
+- Ripplewood, Eton Park and RHJ International in the sale of their minority interest in Commercial International Bank to Actis.